SelfPrivacy/selfprivacy-nixos-config/README.md

 ---

-Once Nix 2.19 stabilizes, a different command _must_ be used for updating a single input, like this:
+Once Nix 2.19 stabilizes, a different command _must_ be used for updating a single input (recursively), like this:
 ```console
 $ nix flake update nixpkgs
 ```